F: Fisher Brothers

 Wrestling Heritage A-Z

-Arthur was born in January, 1918, in Poplar, the son of a shipbuilder.
-When war broke out, in 1939, Arthur was working as a lorry driver, still a single man living at home.
-He was just starting out on his wrestling career in 1939 but any such plans were interrupted by the outbreak of war.
-At the outbreak of war Arthur was enlisted in the Army.
-It may well be that whilst serving Arthur was based in the north of England because we begin finding reports of him wrestling in Manchester, Newcastle and into Scotland in 1944, using the name Arthur Sparks at the time.
-Those reports from 1944 say the Arthur is a promising and skilful lightweight, whilst by the end of the decade he is matched with experienced men and firmly in the middleweight division.
-He joined a famous fighting family with big brother Charlie the British light heavyweight champion.
-By then most of Arthur's matches are in the south of England where he wrestled for most of his career.
+Reports from 1944 state that Arthur was a promising and skilful lightweight, whilst by the end of the decade he is matched with experienced men and firmly placed in the middleweight division.
+Most of Arthur's matches were in the south of England where he wrestled for most of his career.
 Never a top of the bill wrestler Arthur was a regular worker for a quarter of a century and fans have fond memories of his rugged, value for money style in both singles matches and as tag partner of brother Charlie.

 Probably the most prominent of the Fisher family, four years older than Arthur.
-Charlie Fisher was born in 1914 and was wrestling in the All-In rings of Britain by the time he had reached his early twenties.
+Charlie Fisher was born shortly before the outbreak of World War 1 in 1914.
+He was wrestling in the All-In rings of Britain by the time he had reached his early twenties.
 One of the seven family Fisher brothers who started their sporting careers in a ring of a different kind, the boxing ring, and then turned to wrestling as the All In style became popular in the early 1930s.

 Like the rest of the family Charlie was born in Poplar, but spent much of his life in Eltham, and was seen very much as a South London boy.
 A tough and rugged heavyweight, he usually just about stayed inside the rules.
 A report of a match in 1936 against Saxon Elliott tells us that after Charlie was disqualified he attacked the two seconds.

-Another of the seven Fisher boys, Eddie was wrestling by the mid 1930s and very active in the second half of the decade.
-We have been told he was forced out of wrestling due to injuries sustained during the Second World War.
+Another of the seven Fisher boys, Eddie was born on 17th July, 1916, wrestling by the mid 1930s and very active during the second half of the decade.
+In 1939 he was working as a welder at the Isle of Dogs dry dock, repairing ships during the Second World War.

-Len was the eldest of the Fisher brothers boxed under the name Len Sparks before becoming a professional wrestler.
+Born in 1904 Len was the eldest of the Fisher brothers and boxed under the name Len Sparks before becoming a professional wrestler.
+Injuries sustained whilst boxing dogged his wrestling career.
 Middleweight Len was wrestling by 1933 but seems to have done little following the war.
+Away from the ring he worked as a butcher.
 He was serving as a referee by 1948 and was third man at Leyton Baths in the early 1960s.
-Another of the Fisher brothers about whom we would like to learn more.